-We’ll leave those questions for the professionals.
-The key is if one or more big cloud operations opens in New Zealand, the traffic will boost profits for all the cable operators.
+We’ll leave those questions to the professionals.
+The key is if one or more big cloud operations open in New Zealand, the traffic will boost profits for all the cable operators.

 It would also change the economics of submarine cable links.
 At the moment the traffic levels are asymmetric.
 Far more comes down to NZ from overseas than travels the other way.
 ISPs and other cable customers have to buy symmetric capacity.

 A New Zealand server farm run by a global operator would even the flow of traffic.

 Of course a giant New Zealand server farm doesn’t need to be owned by an overseas multinational.
 This could be a good time for local entrepreneurs to move, by the time the new cables open for business it could be too late.

 - International cloud providers reluctance to invest in New Zealand because of the ‘single point of failure’ speaks volumes.
 That alone is a case for more than one submarine cable operators. ↩